influxdata/docs-v2/content/influxdb/v2.0/monitor-alert/notification-endpoints/_index.md

 ---

 Notification endpoints store information to connect to a third party service.
-If you're using the Free Plan, create a Slack endpoint.
-If you're using the Usage-based Plan, create a connection to a HTTP, Slack, or PagerDuty endpoint.
+Create a connection to a HTTP, Slack, or PagerDuty endpoint.

 {{< children >}}